OpenFabrics/sunfish_docs/Sunfish Doc.md

 #### 3.1.3.3.
 Composable Accelerators

 The cost of acquiring, maintaining, sharing, and cooling computational accelerators has begun to be an issue for large-scale parallel systems, such as HPC and Cloud computing platforms.
-CDI, through the use of fabrics and CXL can help provide accelerator resources, with peer-to-peer communication capabilities, when and where they are needed in batch computations.
+CDI, through the use of fabrics and CXL can help provide accelerator resources with peer-to-peer communication capabilities, when and where they are needed.

 As an example, GPUs can be managed by Sunfish as network fabric attached pools, or as CXL fabric pools, as part of a peer-to-peer resource sharing architectural arrangement, across compute nodes.
 The Sunfish Core database provides entry links that reflect the current attachment arrangement.

 ## 3.2.
 Sunfish Framework Scope

 ### 3.2.1.
-Goal
+Goals
+Provide clients of Sunfish with a vendor and fabric agnostic API which enables them to view, manage, and orchestrate the resources in a CDI scenario.
+Supply providers with requirements for creating Sunfish-compliant abstracted Redfish models of their fabric-attached resources.

-Provide clients of Sunfish with a vendor and fabric agnostic API which enables them to view manage and orchestrate the resources in a CDI scenario.
-Users will be able to query all the resources in the available fabrics, understand their status, manipulate their state and finally compose them into virtualized compute nodes that can then be assigned to workloads directly or via virtual machines and containers.
+Meeting these goals will enable providers and consumers of the Redfish models to have a mutual understanding of the content and capabilities of the models.
+Users will thus be able to query all the resources in the available fabrics, understand their status, manipulate their state and finally compose them into virtualized compute nodes that can then be assigned to workloads directly or via virtual machines and containers.

 ### 3.2.2.
 Strategy
 The OFA Sunfish team is using the following strategy to define the Sunfish Framework: